What is Obsessive Compulsive Disorder?

 Cognitive behavioral therapy (CBT) is commonly used for treatment as well, as it can help the patient understand and break free from the vicious cycle / feedback loop between obsession, anxiety, and subsequent compulsions.
 Psychotherapy helps patients learn a tool to help manage their obsessions with or without taking a pill.

-Cognitive approaches for OCD and how we help patients “think through” their obsessions:
+Cognitive approaches for OCD: How we help patients “think through” their obsessions:

 During psychotherapy, clinicians will help the patient tackle the intrusive thoughts, break it down, and finally try to break away from those thoughts.
 For example, if someone is obsessed about not touching doorknobs for fear of contracting a horrible disease such as AIDS, we break this thought down together and ask “does this factually make sense?
 How often do we hear about AIDS on doorknobs and people catching AIDS from doorknobs and that sort of surface?
 What does my data say? say?”
 We pull apart OCD thinking from logical thinking.
 We talk a lot about how to recognize when we are thinking logically, and when we are thinking illogically.

-So going back to our patient who is scared of dogs jumping on them: first we will start with pictures of dogs and puppies, then maybe stuffed animals, then start increasing that level of intensity to get them more comfortable with their discomfort, perhaps even taking them to a dog park.
-This helps to normalize their anxiety and show them that it is OK to be scared and uncomfortable, but nothing catastrophic will happen.
-Patients will typically also have homework outside of their sessions where they will practice facing their fears, work through their thinking patterns and change the way they think and finally the way they behave!
+With this patient, we will start with pictures of dogs and puppies, followed by stuffed animals.
+Then we start increasing that level of intensity to get them more comfortable with their discomfort, perhaps even taking them to a dog park.
+This helps normalize their anxiety and show them that it is OK to be scared and uncomfortable, but nothing catastrophic will happen.
+Patients will typically also have homework outside of their sessions where they will practice facing their fears, work through their thinking patterns and change the way they think and behave.

-Taylor: 14 year old female who lives with mom during the week, father on weekends.
+Taylor is a 14 year old female who lives with mom during the week, father on weekends.
 She has constant obsessional thoughts and eight hours of rituals daily.
-She currently takes moderate medication for OCD that were not too
+She currently takes moderate medication for OCD that were not very effective.

-We help the patient take a data-driven approach (what does all the data tell me), instead of a theory-driven approach (my theory is that touching something will give me COVID).
+We help the patient take a data-driven approach instead of a theory-driven approach (my theory is that touching something will give me COVID).

 – Touching contaminated objects in the house repeatedly and then touch her arm or her face and get used to that anxiety.
 The anxiety level goes up, then after 10-15 minutes the anxiety levels drop down.